DataONEorg/dataone-cnpg/README.md

      ```shell
      watch kubectl cnpg status
      ```
-> [!NOTE]
+> [!IMPORTANT]
 > Your application will be in read-only mode during the following steps.
 To minimize downtime, make sure you have everything prepared, including the values overrides for the new chart that works with CNPG instead of Bitnami!

 7. When replication has caught up, unlink source & target, and switch over to the CNPG cluster, as follows:
    - put your application in Read Only mode to stop writes to Bitnami PostgreSQL
       - ⚠️ IMPORTANT!
 Wait until replication has caught up before proceeding! (see step 6, above)
    - `helm upgrade` the CNPG chart with the command line parameter `--set replica.enabled=false`, so it stops replicating
+   - Restart the primary CNPG instance, **using the Kubectl CNPG plugin**, so the remaining CNPG replicas can be created and start replicating. do not simply delete the pod - it will not be recreated!:
+     ```shell
+     kubectl cnpg restart mcdbgoa-cnpg 1
+     ```
+   - Using `kubectl cnpg status`, determine which is the PRIMARY CNPG pod, wait until the two replica pods have caught up.
-   - Determine which is the PRIMARY CNPG pod (using `kubectl cnpg status`), and fix any collation version mismatch in your application's database, by using:
+   - Fix any collation version mismatch in your application's database, by using:
       ```shell
       kubectl exec -i <cnpg-primary-pod> -- psql -U <your_db_user> <<EOF
         REINDEX DATABASE <your_db_name>;